btalyta/travelApp/README.md

 ### Architecture

-The architecture used do build app was MPV with Coordinators.
+The architecture used do build app was MVP with Coordinators.
 Each view was built using view code and your attributes cannot access by others class.

 #### Coordinator
 The coordinator is responsible for managing the navigation flow in the app.